Stock events for HF Sinclair Corp. (DINO)

 Overview of HF Sinclair Corp.’s business

-HF Sinclair Corporation is an independent energy company based in Dallas, Texas, operating in the Petroleum and Oil & Gas Refining & Marketing industries.
-It manufactures and sells a variety of products, including fuels, renewable diesel, lubricants, chemicals, and asphalt, operating seven oil refineries with a total crude oil processing capacity of 678,000 barrels per stream day and producing 380 million gallons of renewable diesel annually.
+HF Sinclair Corp.
+(DINO) is an independent energy company in the Oil & Gas Refining & Marketing industry, manufacturing and selling gasoline, diesel fuel, jet fuel, renewable diesel, specialty lubricant products, specialty chemicals, and specialty and modified asphalt.
+The company operates seven oil refineries with a combined crude oil processing capacity of 678,000 barrels per stream day, and three renewable diesel facilities capable of producing approximately 380 million gallons annually.

 DINO’s Geographic footprint

-HF Sinclair's operations are primarily in the United States, with refining facilities in Kansas, New Mexico, Oklahoma, Utah, Wyoming, and Washington, and renewable diesel facilities in Wyoming, New Mexico and Cheyenne, Wyoming.
-Lubricants and specialties facilities are located in Canada, Pennsylvania, and the Netherlands.
-The company operates asphalt terminals in Arizona, New Mexico, and Oklahoma.
-HF Sinclair markets its refined products mainly in the Southwest U.S., the Rocky Mountains, and neighboring Plains states, supplying fuels to over 1,700 branded stations and licensing the Sinclair brand to more than 300 additional locations.
-It exports products to over 80 countries and is evaluating a Midstream refined products footprint expansion across PADD 4 and PADD 5.
+HF Sinclair's refining operations are located across the United States, with renewable diesel production in Wyoming and New Mexico.
+The company also has lubricants and specialties facilities in Canada, Pennsylvania, and the Netherlands.
+HF Sinclair primarily markets its refined products in the Southwest U.S., the Rocky Mountains, the Pacific Northwest, and neighboring Plains states, supplying fuels to over 1,700 branded stations and licensing the Sinclair brand to approximately 350 additional locations throughout the U.S. The company exports products to more than 80 countries and is evaluating a multi-phased expansion of its Midstream refined products footprint in Western markets.

 DINO Corporate Image Assessment